Culture of South Africa: Cuisine

-The cuisine of South Africa is heavily meat-based and has spawned the distinctively South African social gathering known as a braai.
+The cuisine of South Africa is heavily meat-based and has given rise to the distinctively South African social gathering known as a braai.
 A variation of the barbecue, braais often feature boerewors or spicy sausages, and mielies (maize) or Mielie-meal, often as a porridge, or pearl millet, a staple food of black South Africans.
-Pastries such like koeksisters and desserts like melktert (milk tart) are also universally popular.
+Pastries such as koeksisters and desserts such as melktert (milk tart) are also widely popular.